The Foundation holds several archival collections, forming the most comprehensive body of information on the artist's life and career.

-Julie Martin collection on E.A.T., performance, and artists
+Julie Martin collection on E.A.T., Performance, and Artists

-The Julie Martin collection on E.A.T., Performance, and People (RRFA 13) consists of digitized and born digital materials sent to the Foundation by Julie Martin from 2012 to present.
+The Julie Martin collection on E.A.T., Performance, and Artists (RRFA 13) consists of digitized and born digital materials sent to the Foundation by Julie Martin from 2012 to present.
 Types of materials include audio and video interviews, photographs, film stills, video transfers, unpublished documentaries, performance programs, and writings.

 Susan Davidson papers